Customization & modification options

 Custom Truck 4x2 and 4x4 Modifications

-You’ve bought a truck and as the initial giddiness wears off, you start thinking of ways to increase its off-road capabilities.
+You’ve bought a truck and as the initial giddiness wears off, you start thinking of ways to increase its off-road capabilities or just overall looks.
 But where the heck do you start?
-With so many products, modifications and upgrades on the market, it’s easy to get confused.
-That’s why you need a specialized off-road shop like FlexBilt Customs to help transform your standard off-road vehicle to the 4x4 you've dreamed of.
+With so many products, modifications and upgrades on the market today, it’s easy to get overwhelmed in both options and price.
+That’s why you need a specialized off-road shop like FlexBilt Customs to help transform your truck, Jeep, or SUV to the 4x2 or 4x4 you've wanted all these years!
 To give you a little inspiration, we’ve assembled some of the top custom truck modifications and upgrades we think truck owners should consider first.

 Upgrade your Truck Shocks